 the UK, it's simply called The Open the world's

-first established golf championship tournament begun in 1860.
+first golf championship tournament which began in 1860.
 Today it is one of the hottest tickets in the world of sport.

 Jug trophy and the Open's huge $1.5 million prize.

 The oldest winner of the British Open was "Old"

 Tom Morris who was 46 when he won in 1867.